giodc/webba/PRODUCTION-DEPLOYMENT-GUIDE.md

 ## Overview

-This guide helps you prepare your Webbadeploy installation for production deployment with proper security hardening.
+This guide helps you prepare your WharfTales installation for production deployment with proper security hardening.

 ---